NATO bombing of Yugoslavia: NATO operations

 On 12 April, NATO airstrikes struck a railway bridge in Grdelica, hitting a civilian passenger train and killing twenty people.
 Showing video footage, General Wesley Clark later apologized and stated that the train had been traveling too fast and the bomb was too close to the target for it to divert in time.
 The German daily Frankfurter Rundschau reported in January 2000 that the NATO video had been shown at three times its real speed, giving a misleading impression of the train's speed.

 On 14 April, NATO planes bombed ethnic Albanians near Koriša who had been used by Yugoslav forces as human shields.
 Yugoslav troops took TV crews to the scene shortly after the bombing.
 The Yugoslav government insisted that NATO had targeted civilians.

 On 23 April, NATO bombed the Radio Television of Serbia headquarters killing sixteen civilian employees.
 This was labeled as a war crime by Amnesty International.
 NATO claimed that the bombing was justified because the station operated as a propaganda tool for the Milošević regime.

 On 7 May, the US bombed the Chinese embassy in Belgrade, killing three Chinese journalists and injuring at least 20.
 The US defence secretary explained the cause of the error as "because the bombing instructions were based on an outdated map", but the Chinese government did not accept this explanation.
 The Chinese government issued a statement on the day of the bombing, stating that it was a "barbarian act".
 The target had been selected by the Central Intelligence Agency outside the normal NATO targeting regime.
 The US president Bill Clinton apologised for the bombing, saying it was an accident.
 The US gave China financial compensation.
 The bombing strained relations between the People's Republic of China and NATO, provoking angry demonstrations outside Western embassies in Beijing.
 The victims were Xu Xinghu, his wife Zhu Ying, and Shao Yunhuan.
+An October 1999 investigation by The Observer and Politiken argued that the bombing had actually been deliberate as the Embassy was being used to transmit Yugoslav army communications, something that NATO, the UK and the US emphatically denied.
+In April 2000, The New York Times published its own investigation, claiming to have found "no evidence that the bombing of the embassy had been a deliberate act."